Itinerary: The Norwegian Scenic Route along the Helgeland coast

 Remember to keep a safe distance from the glacier’s edge, which is unstable.
 Large blocks of ice often suddenly shift or break away, and if you are in the wrong place the consequences can be lethal!
 If you want to venture onto the glacier itself, please do so only in the company of an experienced glacier guide.

-Glomfjord is an industrial town – but it’s also a starting point for many excellent outdoor adventures in the Meløy district.
+The village of Glomfjord is the perfect hub for many excellent outdoor adventures in the Meløy district.
 Here you can rent a kayak or mountain bike, or just put on your boots and enjoy great hiking in the beautiful mountains by the fjord.

 If you continue your drive further north towards Ørnes, you leave the mountains.
 The landscape opens up giving you a view of the coast and the islands, many of which are worth visiting.
 We especially recommend an excursion to Bolga or Støtt; both can be reached by boat from Ørnes

-Stage 7 (bonus detour) – The islands of Lovund, Træna and Myken
+Stage 7 (bonus detours) – The islands of Lovund, Træna and Myken

 Each of these three islands and their archipelagos are well worth exploring, and to make your Helgeland holiday complete, you really should visit at least one of them.
 You can take an express boat from Sandnessjøen, Nesna, Stokkvågen or Ørnes.
 Because these boats are infrequent, you should plan on an overnight stay.
 All three destinations offer a taste of the islander culture.
 For generations these hardy Helgelanders have faced many harsh storms, but also time and again experienced the incomparable beauty of calm seas on summer nights.
 Fortunately, your summer visit is likely to be far warmer and more peaceful than during the autumn or winter storms.
 Lovund, Træna and Myken all offer comfortable accommodation and great dining.